-CAMPAIGN DEVELOPMENT AND MANAGEMENT
+14. CAMPAIGN DEVELOPMENT AND MANAGEMENT

-12.1.
+14.1.
 What is a communication campaign?

-A communication campaign is defined as "a connected series of operations designed to bring about a particular result" (Kendall 1992).
-A campaign can further be defined within the context of the project management cycle as follows:
+A communication campaign is defined as "a connected series of operations designed to bring about a particular result" (Kendall, 1992).
+A campaign can further be defined within the context of the project management cycle because it:

-- · it has a specific start and end - it changes to the way things happen (behaviour, attitudes and perceptions) - it requires a new system or organisational arrangement - · it terminates once the objective is met - · it draws experience and expertise from various people - it requires teams to meet the necessities of various stages of the project - · it has a specific budget.
+- has a specific start and end - changes to the way things happen (behaviour, attitudes and perceptions) - requires a new system or organisational arrangement - terminates once the objective is met - draws experience and expertise from various people - · requires teams to meet the necessities of various stages of the project - has a specific budget.